-I love learning to cook and Mexican food is obviously one of my favourite cuisines to learn about.
 I discovered that in the Yucatan (which is where Merida is located), the tamales are very different from the usual Mexican style ones.
-Making tamales is a time-consuming, labour intensive job.
+Making authentic tamales is a time-consuming, labour intensive job.
 I am beginning to understand why it is so hard to find tamales as street food here.
-Because we wanted to try some authentic Mexican Tamales I decided to take a cooking class that would teach me all about preparing and cooking these delicious Mexican tamales.
+Because we wanted to try some authentic Mexican Tamales I decided to take a Mexican cooking class that would teach me all about preparing and cooking these delicious authentic tamales.

 Here in the Yucatan they use banana leaves to wrap and steam their tamales in and the first job is to clean the leaves.

 Next we learned what to add to the dough and how to press it out for the different tamales.
 We also added chaya to one dough, Recado Rojo to another dough and to a third dough we added the X’pelóns.

 Different types of tamales

 The first tamale we made is a specialty of the area and has been made for 100’s of years by the Mayan people.
 Brazo de Reyna o Dzotobichay or “the Queen’s Arm” tamale is eaten during Lent.
 The word “dzotobichay” which actually comes from the Mayan word: chay tobil Ts’o, which means “cooked corn dough with Chaya”.
 These tamales are made quite long and stuffed with boiled eggs, pepita molida which is ground roasted pumpkin seeds and a lovely tomato sauce.
 They are then steamed for an hour and a half before being served; when they are served they are cut into smaller pieces or rounds.